JeanFerka/ArcadeAPI/README.md

 }
 ```

-The related types and structures are available in the header file ArcadeAPI.hpp.
+The related types and structures are available in the header files contained in the Arcade folder.